File structures (analysis.struct)

 - __getattr__(name)

-return the first aggregate member named name.
+return an accessor to the first aggregate member named name.
 Note that this method is not valid for arrays, since array’s elements don’t have names.

 is_executable = analysis.struct.PE.Characteristics.ExecutableImage.value # equivalent is_executable = analysis.struct.PE.Characteristics.at('ExecutableImage').value # equivalent is_executable = analysis.struct.PE.Characteristics['ExecutableImage']